@NWLLC You're welcome!

 Both Chicago and the Lowcountry have significant collections that illuminate each region’s artistic, cultural and historic heritage.
 Many of these collections are not currently accessible to the public.
 In some instances, they are in danger of deterioration or permanent loss.
 Our goal is to preserve these collections, provide greater public access to them, and promote new ways of experiencing their rich content.

 Waring Library at the Medical University of South Carolina

-Collections - including such things as art, artifacts, letters, photographs, maps, and books - are time capsules of our culture.
-They are rich sources of information about a region and offer the potential for research and enrichment.
-Technical advances have created new ways to preserve collections and provide greater access.
-However, very few funding sources are focused on this issue.
-This initiative helps fill the gap.
+Collections of regional significance - including such things as art, artifacts, letters, photographs, maps, and books - are time capsules of our culture.
+They are rich sources of information about our two regions, but often lack the resources to ensure their preservation and robust public access.

 The Foundation supports efforts to preserve and provide greater access to regionally significant collections.
 The Foundation's strategy is to support a range of specific projects including stabilization, cataloguing, preservation and restoration, digitization, enhanced opportunities for access by both the general public and scholars, and reinterpretation.